SP is now tweeting discounts, new

 mother's mink stole.
 It's terrific for evening, particularly with

-the higher-end, beaded pashmina shawls.
+beaded pashmina shawls.

 Belt Style or Sarong "For people with no hips," Oprah